 We had it with chicken though but it was finger-licking good!
 We ate with our hands, the Bedouin way so we did in fact lick our fingers 🙂

 I took a flight out of Aqaba with a twelve-hour layover in Amman; which was perfect to go tour around the city.
 I spent most of my time in the Citadel; which is the area on the highest hill in the city at about 850m above sea level.

-You can get beautiful 360 degree views of the city from up here.
 This part of the city was occupied since the Bronze and Iron ages but you can see remnants of a Roman, Byzantine and Ummayad past.
-The most beautiful sights here are the Temple of Hercules and the Ummayad Palace:
+The most beautiful sights here are the Temple of Hercules and the Ummayad Palace.

 I can honestly say that I am sad to leave this beautiful country.
-I am in love with its simplicity of life, its dessert, its people and its food!
+I am in love with its simplicity of life, its deserts, its people, and its amazing food!